Retail-Aware Amazon PPC Software

 Over the years, we’ve seen different kinds of Amazon sellers.
 Some struggle to make a handful of sales.
 Some start well, but vanish from the scene.
 And then there are a few who consistently dominate the marketplace and rake in a perennial stream of revenue.
 So what sets them apart from the other two?

-It’s simple, really.
+It’s simple.
 They have mastered the mechanics of winning the Amazon Buy Box.
 Now, what is a Buy Box on Amazon?
 Why is winning it the breakthrough factor for sellers?
 In this article, we will answer these questions plus give you some valuable tips on how to win it.

-If you’ve ever shopped on Amazon, there is a good chance that you’ve already seen and used a Buy Box.
-It is nothing but the ‘Add to Cart’ or ‘Buy Now’ button on Amazon product pages that lets you instantly purchase the product.
-Only a single seller will be linked to this button for a particular product and clicking it will place an order only with that seller.
+A Buy Box on Amazon is the ‘Add to Cart’ or ‘Buy Now’ button on Amazon product pages that lets you instantly purchase the product.
+Only a single seller will be linked to this button for a particular product, and clicking it will place an order only with that seller.

 The alternate scenario is the buyer scouring through the list of sellers of the product and selecting one from the list.